UNIST-LOFT/SimAPR/README_detailed.md

 # python3 search-<tool>-<algorithm>.py <version> <seed>
 ```
 `<version>` is same as `<tool>.py`.
-Because `casino` and `genprog` algorithms are stochastic and they contain randomness, you should provide seed to SimAPR.
+Because `casino` and `genprog` algorithms are stochastic, and they contain randomness, you should provide seed to SimAPR.
 Seed should be integer and smaller than 2^32-1 because of the requirements of NumPy.
 Seeds used in our experiments are stored in `seeds.py`.